Devangi01/stone-paper-scissors/README.md

 # stone-paper-scissors
- I Create a rock-paper-scissors application using PHP.
+ I Create simple game a rock-paper-scissors application using PHP.